Classification: Tyrosine Kinase Inhibitors

 How to Take Lapatinib

-Lapatinib is taken in a tablet form, by mouth, once a day.
+Lapatinib is taken by mouth, in a tablet form, once a day.
 The dose will consist of several tablets.
+Your does will be determined by your care team.
 It should be taken on an empty stomach, one hour before or one hour after a meal, with a full glass of water.
 Take lapatinib at around the same time every day.
 If you miss a dose, do not double the next dose to make up for the missed dose.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil.
 Be sure to tell your healthcare provider about all medications and supplements you take.